kiwanami/emacs-calfw/readme.md

 One can use calfw as an application UI (like calfw-howm) or dialog UI for selecting a date (like calendar.el).
 The user application can choose the destination style: buffer or region.
 Switching between them is very easy.

-The data presentation can be achieved by defining `cfw:source` object.
+The data presentation can be achieved by defining `calfw-source` object.
 It may be straightforward.

-The input events by the user can be caught by hooks in the `cfw:component`.
-Then, the selected date is obtained by the function `cfw:cursor-to-nearest-date` or `cfw:cursor-to-date`.
+The input events by the user can be caught by hooks in the `calfw-component`.
+Then, the selected date is obtained by the function `calfw-cursor-to-nearest-date` or `calfw-cursor-to-date`.
 The current implementation, calfw can not treat a range on the calendar.

 Generally, any events can be caught by the custom keymap which is given by the named argument `:custom-map` with component construction.
-Furthermore, because calfw reserves the text properties (face, keymap and so on) on the text that is returned by `cfw:source` objects, one can control event handling at each characters.
+Furthermore, because calfw reserves the text properties (face, keymap and so on) on the text that is returned by `calfw-source` objects, one can control event handling at each characters.

-Once the model is modified, update function of the `cfw:component` object should be called to refresh the view.
+Once the model is modified, update function of the `calfw-component` object should be called to refresh the view.

 The summary diagram is here.